 The first comment above is definitely true for several reasons.
 First, because each of the items could be due to excessive slab foundation movement.
 Second, the distress could be due to normal and expected foundation movement.
 Third, it could be due to age.
 Fourth, even if a house showed every listed indicator, the house could be habitable and thus not in need of repair.

 The second comment is true but needs to be expanded.
 For instance, there is nothing about how important any of the indicators are when applied to a specific house.
+The reliability of any given indicator at a specific house is always a matter of engineering judgment.

 Deflection & tilt